-If Total Net Emissions > 0: carbon emission status

-If Total Net Emissions = 0: status is in equilibrium (emissions = sink)

-If Total Net Emissions < 0: carbon sink status
+If Total Net Emissions > 0: carbon emission status If Total Net Emissions = 0: status is in equilibrium (emissions = sink) If Total Net Emissions < 0: carbon sink status data and assumption data.

-The GHG assessment uses existing data and information to generate estimates of GHG emissions from new plantings development plan.
-In the process, calculations are carried out use two types of data, namely empirical data and assumption data.
 Empirical data are data and information extracted from records of the company's existing operational activities and come from the results of field survey while the assumption data are data and information obtained from references.
 Assumptions are used to obtain data and information that are not available from records of the company's operational activities.
 The type of data used and the collection technique based on each calculation variable used in the assessment are presented in Table 32.